turnwol7/ChatterBox/README.md

 discord.js
 openai

 npm init -y
 npm install dotenv discord.js openai.

+your .env file should have your own API keys.

-then run the index3.js to get the bot online.
+then run node index3.js to get the bot online.